-You can apply transform scale options, such as reference system, position and orientation, scale, or snapping in the Transform Scale Tool options.
+You can apply transform scale options, such as reference system, position and orientation, scale, or snapping in the Transform Scale tool options \Re .

-Transform Scale Tool Options
+Transform Scale tool options

-The Transform Scale Tool includes the following options:
+The Transform Scale tool options ☆ include the following:

+★ Transform Scale

-Transform Scale Tool Reference System See Reference system.
+Reference System See Reference system.

 Adjust the Position and Orientation See Adjust the Position and Orientation.

 Transform Individually When multiple objects are selected, scale individual objects around their centroid with axes defined by the reference system.
 Scale (%) Scale objects along the axes of the reference system.
 Press Enter to apply a value.
 Press Tab to move to the next input field.
-Apply only one value at a time. m-Enables uniform scaling along the axes.
+Apply only one value at a time.
+Enables uniform scaling along the axes.
 Snapping Turn snapping options on and off.
 Press Shift to temporarily turn on or off snapping.